Using PhpStorm as the Vim Editor

 Both Vim and PhpStorm are keyboard-centric.
 With IdeaVim plugin, it is quite possible that PhpStorm's keymap runs into a conflict with the Vim keymap.
 That's why PhpStorm allows you choosing which keyboard shortcut you prefer for a certain action.
 This is how it's done.

 In the Shortcut column, select the shortcut you want to configure.
-Next, in the Handler column, click the corresponding cell, and see the drop-down list of three possible options (Undefined, IDE, Vim):
+Next, in the Handler column, click the corresponding cell, and see the drop-down list of three possible options (Undefined, Vim, IDE):

-If you leave the handler undefined, then, on pressing the shortcut, say, Ctrl+B, PhpStorm shows the banner.
+If you leave the handler undefined, then, on pressing the shortcut, say, Ctrl+B, PhpStorm shows the following banner:

 OK, now that you have Vim enabled, you see that the cursor has changed its shape - now it is a block, which means that you are in the Normal mode :